JeffersonLab/SRO-RTDP/src/utilities/java/ersapActors/pcap-stream-source/README.md

 - The LMAX Disruptor is used for high-performance event processing between the socket connection and the ERSAP framework.
 - The buffer size can be adjusted to optimize performance based on the packet rate and available memory.
 - The socket connection is managed in a separate thread to avoid blocking the ERSAP event processing.
+- The MockPcapServer includes performance monitoring to help you understand the throughput of your PCAP data.
+- The TestClientWithMonitoring includes buffer monitoring to help you optimize the buffer size.

 ## Ring Buffer Monitoring